4 Exploratory Data Analysis

 )

-A similar relationship is observed between utilization.ratio, revolving.balance, and credit.limit.
-The utilization ratio is mathematically defined as revolving.balance / credit.limit, meaning it does not introduce new information but provides a normalized view of credit usage.
-Depending on the modeling goal, it may be preferable to retain either the ratio for interpretability or its component features for more detailed financial analysis.
+A similar relationship appears between utilization_ratio, revolving_balance, and credit_limit.
+Because the utilization ratio is defined as revolving_balance / credit_limit, it does not introduce new information but provides a normalized view of credit usage.
+Depending on the modeling objective, we may retain the ratio for interpretability or keep its component features for greater flexibility.

-Try it yourself: Create a 3D scatter plot using the features credit.limit, revolving.balance, and utilization.ratio.
-These three measures are mathematically linked, so the points should lie close to a plane.
+Practice: Create a three-dimensional scatter plot using credit_limit, revolving_balance, and utilization_ratio.
+Because these features are mathematically linked, the points should lie close to a plane.
 Use plotly to explore the structure interactively.
 Rotate the plot and examine how the features relate.
-Does the 3D view make the redundancy among these features more visually apparent?
+Does the three-dimensional view make the redundancy among these features more visually apparent?

 Identifying redundant or highly correlated features provides a clearer foundation for multivariate exploration.
-Once derived features are removed or consolidated, the remaining numerical features offer complementary perspectives on customer behaviour.
-The next subsection examines how key features interact with one another, beginning with joint patterns in spending amount and transaction frequency.
-These multivariate visualisations reveal usage dynamics that are not apparent from individual features alone and help identify customer segments with distinct churn tendencies.
+After consolidating or removing derived variables, the remaining numerical features offer complementary perspectives on customer behavior.
+In the next subsection, we examine how key features interact, beginning with joint patterns in transaction amount and transaction frequency, to uncover usage dynamics that are not visible from individual features alone.

-Transaction activity has two important dimensions: how much customers spend and how often they use their card.
-The features transaction.amount.12 and transaction.count.12 capture these behaviours over a twelve-month period.
-Examining them together provides insight into usage patterns that are not visible through univariate plots.
-A scatter plot with marginal histograms is particularly helpful because it shows both the joint structure and the separate distributions of each feature.
+Transaction activity has two complementary dimensions: how much customers spend and how frequently they use their card.
+The features transaction_amount_12 and transaction_count_12 capture these behaviors over a twelve-month period.
+Examining them jointly provides insight into usage patterns that remain hidden in univariate analyses.
+A scatter plot augmented with marginal histograms is particularly useful here, as it simultaneously reveals the joint structure of the data and the marginal distributions of each feature.

 The code below first constructs a base scatter plot using ggplot2 and then applies ggMarginal() from the ggExtra package to add histograms along the horizontal and vertical axes: